21047599-Tan-Yao-Rong/LtaAndroidHARP/README.md

-# Active Mobility Web App
+# Android HARP For Rokid X-Craft

 ---